Yangjia Michuan Taijiquan

 If you would like to try a class, please email us at classes@sparrowstailtaichi.co.uk.
 Beginners are very welcome.
 You must be aged 18 years old or over.

-We also occasionally practise Tai Chi in Holland Park (on the large terrace next to the café) on Saturday/Sunday, usually at 11am, however this is dependent on the weather, so please email us to confirm.
+We also occasionally practise Tai Chi in Holland Park on Saturday/Sunday, usually at 10.30am, however this is dependent on the weather, so please email us to confirm.

 Please note that there are no classes during August.